plone/documentation/old-reference-manuals/zope_secrets/security.rst

     object.

-* If this is the top-level user folder and the user is the emergency user, return the user immediately without further authorisation.
+* If this is the top-level user folder and the user is the emergency user, return the user immediately without further authorization.
-* Otherwise, attempt to authorise the user by creating a new security manager for this user and calling its ``validate()`` method with ``accessed``, ``container``, ``name``, and ``value`` as arguments.
+* Otherwise, attempt to authorize the user by creating a new security manager for this user and calling its ``validate()`` method with ``accessed``, ``container``, ``name``, and ``value`` as arguments.